Everything You've Ever Wondered About Retinol, Explained

 A Cheat Sheet To Using Retinollaunchmetrics.com/spotlight - LAUNCHMETRICS SPOTLIGHT

-And trust us: when used correctly, in the right percentage for your skin type, along with new retinol guidelines, and in tandem with the right cocktail of ingredients, retinol can really improve your skincare line-up for the better.
+And trust us: when used correctly, in the right percentage for your skin type, in accordance with new retinol guidelines, and in tandem with the right cocktail of ingredients, retinol can really improve your skincare line-up for the better.

 FIND OUT MORE ON ELLE COLLECTIVE

-So then, how exactly do you use retinol to its full potential?
-From schooling up on the best retinol, to knowing whether a serum or cream is right for you, we've put all the burning questions to the derms to lay down the law on retinol for good.
+So then, how exactly do you use retinol to its maximum potential?
+And where do you even start if you're a complete retinol beginner?
+From schooling up on the best retinol formulas, to knowing whether a serum or cream is right for you, consider this your cut-out-and-keep guide on exactly how to use retinol in your current skincare routine.

-'Retinoids are a class of synthetic and naturally occurring vitamin A compounds and derivatives that include retinol and retinoic acid, which are naturally occurring in humans,'explains La Roche-Posay Consultant Dermatologist, Dr Justine Hextall.
+There are a number of different retinoids to choose from.
+'Retinoids are a class of synthetic and naturally occurring vitamin A compounds and derivatives that include retinol and retinoic acid, which are naturally occurring in humans,' explains La Roche-Posay Consultant Dermatologist, Dr Justine Hextall.
 'Some retinoids, such as retinoic acid (tretinoin) are available with a prescription only, while others, such as retinols, and retinal (retinaldehyde), are cosmetic and available over the counter.'
+Retinol is the most popular among the group of retinoids when it comes to over-the-counter formulas.

 a couple of women posing for the camera